gradle/gradle-talks/talks/publishing/src/slides/01-slides.md

 * Publication is aware of AbstractArchiveTask (like Jar), so it "just works"
 * Use a classifier to differentiate from main publication

-Example: publishing a source jar for a Java project
+Example: Publishing the source jar for a Java project

-## Customising artifact attributes
+## Changing the artifact attributes

 Original support has "one-size-fits-all" approach.